 How to Grow and Care

 Anacampseros grow well in partial sun with bright light enhancing the leaf colors and keeping them compact.
-They require gritty free-draining soil with added organic material and low to moderate watering.
-The beautiful caudiciform species are prone to rot and should be watered very sparingly.
-Feed with a high potassium fertilizer during the growing season diluted to 1/4 potency and mix into the watering can for application.
+They require gritty, free-draining soil with added organic material and low to moderate watering.
+The beautiful caudiciform species are prone to rot and should be sparingly watered.
+Feed with a high potassium fertilizer during the growing season diluted to 1/4 potency and mixed into the watering can for application.
 Anacampseros is an excellent plant for container growing.
 It always looks good and stays small.
 It looks fine in a cold greenhouse and frame.
 It does well outdoors in raised beds and terraces as well.

 These succulents may be attractive to various insects.
 Still, plants in good condition should be nearly pest-free, particularly if grown in a mineral potting mix with good exposure and ventilation.
 Nonetheless, watch carefully for any significant decline in health.
 This may signal a pest problem that should be dealt with quickly to prevent scarring, stunting, and even death.